ECTS

 Description

-In order to be able to use waves, it is essential to understand how they propagate, whether in free space or in guided media such as microwave lines and guides, optical fibers.
-The study of free-space propagation allows you to precisely size your beams, whether to communicate over long distances with satellites, to propagate fast signals in electronic circuits, or to communicate at high speeds with optical fibers.
+In order to use waves, it is essential to understand how they propagate, whether in free space or in guided media such as microwave lines and waveguides, or optical fibers.
+Studying propagation in free space allows you to accurately size your beams, whether for long-distance communication with satellites, for propagating fast signals in electronic circuits, or for high-speed communication with optical fibers.

 Objectives

-- Know the principles of transverse wave confinement and the associated guiding mechanisms (reflection, coherence, dispersion).
+- Understand the principles of transverse wave confinement and the associated guiding mechanisms (reflection, coherence, dispersion).

-- Determine the transverse profile of a mode in free space or in a guided medium.
+- Know how to determine the transverse profile of a mode in free space or in a guided medium.

 - Know how to transform a Gaussian beam using a lens and control its propagation (divergence, phase plane curvature).

-- Know how to dimension waveguide parameters to select guiding performance (attenuation, dispersion).
+- Know how to dimension the parameters of a waveguide in order to select the guiding performance (attenuation, dispersion).

-- Understand and understand resonance and stationarity mechanisms in a longitudinal cavity: spectral transfer function and beam stability.
+- Understanding and knowing the mechanisms of resonance and stationarity in a longitudinal cavity: spectral transfer function and beam stability.

-- Understand wave propagation along a line and the impact of its parameters on transmission performance and component design.
+- Understanding wave propagation along a line and the impact of its parameters on transmission performance and component design.

-- Know how to use the Smith chart to characterize propagation or size an impedance match.
+- Know how to use Smith charts to characterize propagation or size impedance matching.

-- Develop experimental skills in photonics and microwaves, in free space or in guided media (microwave lines, optical fibers), with resonant cavities in particular.
+- Develop experimental skills in photonics and microwave frequencies, in free space or in guided media (microwave lines, optical fibers), particularly with resonant cavities.

-Knowledge of waves, knowledge of diffraction and interference, basic knowledge of propagation in an electrical transmission line (telegrapher's equation).
+Knowledge of waves, knowledge of diffraction and interference, basic knowledge of propagation in an electrical transmission line (telegraph equation)

 Basic knowledge of electromagnetism and geometric optics.